flomonster/easy-gltf/README.md

 ### Usage

-See the [crate documentation](https://docs.rs/easy-gltf) for example usage.
+For examples of use see the [crate documentation](https://docs.rs/easy-gltf).